 Signs of Over Exfoliation

-As a general rule, exfoliate once or twice a week until you understand how your skin will react.
-Watch for signs of irritation, inflammation, dryness, or redness.
-Proper exfoliation should expedite skin cell turnover without damaging your skin.
-The problem comes when you’ve over-exfoliated.
+As a general rule, exfoliate once or twice a week until you understand how your skin reacts.
+Look out for signs of irritation, inflammation, redness, or dryness.
+Proper exfoliation should speed up cell turnover without harming your skin barrier.
+Over-exfoliation strips away too many skin cells, which can result in more sensitivity, making it easier for bacteria to penetrate.

 Redness